 You can click on the above link to find out more about him or you can follow him on Twitter: @PhilLempert.
-Jason Greene: Over the past 10 years, what have you observed about the changing role of dads in the kitchen?

 JG: Even though I do the majority of the food shopping in my house, I’m surprised that men are doing 50% of the shopping.

 PL: The world has changed dramatically.
 More people are working at home.
 More people have both mom and dad working to earn a living.
-So with all that, the dynamic has changed and food companies and supermarkets have really catered to understanding what dad needs when it comes to recipe, what dad wants when it comes to different food products and are really thinking in terms of the much more holistic approach to the family versus than just the mom.
+So with all that, the dynamic has changed and food companies and supermarkets have really catered to understanding what dad needs when it comes to recipes, what dad wants when it comes to different food products and are really thinking in terms of the much more holistic approach to the family versus than just the mom.

 JG: Is there a different style of shopping between men and women?

 PL: Major shopping differences.
 It goes back to Men are from Mars, Women are from Venus.
 On one hand, you have the female household member who puts together the shopping list and tells the man “don’t come back with anything else.”
 But I think technology has eased that.
-There’s a lot of apps now.
-An example is one where everyone in the family from their iphone or their Droid can put together the shopping list.
+There are a lot of apps now.
+An example is one where everyone in the family from their iPhone or their Droid can put together a shopping list.
 Whether it’s the mom or the dad that goes shopping, it’s a combined list.
-I think the major difference is that men are still hunters and gatherers.
+I think a major difference is that men are still hunters and gatherers.
 They go into a store and get this, this, or this and they want to get out. . . .
 Men are more snackers; in fact, I just brought a group of shoppers, men and women, to a Shop-Right in Long Island.
 They spent some time in the snack aisle.
 In fact, there were 3 men on the panel that live on David sunflower seeds for protein.
 One was a UPS driver and another cable company and they needed a fix.
 If you go back 15 years, those guys were probably eating Snickers bars.
 Now they’re really looking for something that can give them protein in a snack form, but a bit healthier.
 So I think all those attributes combined are what makes a very different shopping and eating experience for the whole family.

 PL: I don’t know if it’s about advertising as much as because the world has changed.
 It is not just running TV ads, but in store where registered dieticians are running store tours designed for men where there are products that are highlighting the benefits for men.
-A great example is Hunts crushed tomatoes that talks about the benefits of lycopene to ward off prostate cancer.
+A great example is Hunt’s crushed tomatoes that talks about the benefits of lycopene to ward off prostate cancer.
 I think it’s a combination when it comes to marketing to men that substance is key.
 Health attributes are very important and different than that for mom or for kids.
 And also taste.
-And when you put those altogether, it is a whole different aspect for marketing.
-A lot of it is being done online and some of it being done on radio.
+And when you put those all together, it is a whole different aspect for marketing.
+A lot of it is being done online and some of it is being done on radio.
 Some of it is being done on TV.
 I think that when you look at advertising in general, that’s the direction it has gone.

 JG: Is there a healthier way for families to swap in different foods?

-PL: There’s no question science and medicine suggests that whole grains are better for us.
+PL: There’s no question science and medicine suggest that whole grains are better for us.
 So we should be trying to consume as many whole grains as possible and what we got to do is read the label carefully.
 Sometimes it might say whole grain on the front, but it’s a combination of white bleached flour and whole wheat flour.
 So read the ingredients carefully so you know what you’re getting.
-Look for that whole grain stamp that’s on the package.
+Look for that whole-grain stamp that’s on the package.
 I am not in favor of hiding vegetables in foods for kids.
 That is totally wrong and the reason is we want our kids to enjoy fruits and vegetables.
 And when you think about it, vegetables and fruits are among the most colorful, which kids love; and flavorful and sweet; naturally sweet.
 So again, if you get your kids in charge of the produce every week.
 Get them to understand.
 I’ve heard a million times that kids don’t like green.
 I know a lot of kids that do like green.
 It depends on how you present it to them.
 And what we’ve got to do, and this sounds silly, but what we got to do is market vegetables to our own kids.
 And we got to present them in a way that we are creating a TV commercial or an add.
 I know it seems like a lot of work, but we’ve got to think through our kids’ eyes.
 We know that kids like smaller portions and finger foods.
 So cut up things and make them more exciting.

 JG: Do you have advice on how to get kids to be more adventurous with their food?